Relative Fontaine-Messing theory over power series rings: Introduction

 \subsection{Historical remarks and our strategy}

-Classical Fontaine-Messing theory has been generalized in various directions by several authors.
+Classical Fontaine--Messing theory has been generalized in various directions by several authors.
 In \cite{Breuil}, Breuil proves an analog of Theorem \ref{Thm-FM} in the setting of semi-stable schemes over $W(k)$.
 In \cite{CarusoInvent}, Caruso generalized Breuil's result to the setting of possibly ramified base rings.

-In \cite{FaltingsCcris}, Faltings generalized classical Fontaine-Messing theory to the relative setting.
+In \cite{FaltingsCcris}, Faltings generalized classical Fontaine--Messing theory to the relative setting.
 More precisely, Faltings considers a smooth scheme $Y$ over $W(k)$, and smooth proper schemes of relative dimension $g$ over $Y$.
-In this setting, Faltings develops a general theory of relative FL-modules on $X$ over $Y$, and allows more general coefficients (i.e. certain types of crystals $E$ on $X$ as coefficients besides $\cO_{X/Y}$).
+In this setting, Faltings develops a general theory of relative FL-modules on $X$ over $Y$, and allows more general coefficients (i.e. certain types of crystals $E$ on $X$ besides $\cO_{X/Y}$ as coefficients).
 In \cite[Thm.
-6.2]{FaltingsCcris}, Faltings establishes a Fontaine-Messing type isomorphism comparing the crystalline pushforward of $E$ to $Y$ with an etale analog, under the assumption that $i +g \leq p -2$.
+6.2]{FaltingsCcris}, Faltings establishes a Fontaine--Messing type isomorphism comparing the crystalline pushforward of $E$ to $Y$ with an etale analog, under the assumption that $i +g \leq p -2$.
 If $f$ is projective, then this assumption can be weakened to $i \leq p-2$ (see Remark after Thm.
 6.2 \emph{loc. cit.}).
 Moreover, Faltings proves analogous results in the semi-stable setting.
-The notion of a Fontaine-Laffaille module in Falting's relative setting was revisited by D. Xu (\cite{DXU}), who obtained a topos theoretic framework for such objects.
-It is likely that an analogous framework also exists in our relative setting, where the base is a power series ring, but we do not pursue this here.
+The notion of a Fontaine--Laffaille module in Falting's relative setting was revisited by D. Xu (\cite{DXU}), who obtained a topos theoretic framework for such objects.
+It is likely that an analogous framework also exists in our setting where the base is a power series ring, but we do not pursue this here.

 \begin{rem} In Theorem \ref{thm-main}, we obtain a period isomorphism without any restriction coming from the relative dimension i.e. we obtain an isomorphism for all $i \leq p-2$ in the possibly non-projective but proper case (unlike in the relative setting of Faltings). \end{rem}